HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-ingress.md

 ## Ingress Implementation

-Here’s a basic guide on implementing a generic Ingress on your DX cluster
+Here’s a basic guide on implementing a generic Ingress on your Kubernetes cluster for use with HCL DX

 - In the `custom-values.yaml` by default HAProxy `serviceType` is set to `loadBalancer`.
 To test the external Ingress you want to deploy you must set the serviceType applicable for your use case, for this example `ClusterIP` is used, with that HAProxy service will not have any External IP.